hmrc/vat-api/.github/ISSUE_TEMPLATE/support-request.md

 - Fraud Prevention Headers
 - Issues relating to OAuth2
-- Subscribing or registering to use the API Platform, MTD enrolment, de-enrolment, registration for VAT, Beta services etc
+- Subscribing or registering to use the API Platform, MTD enrolment, de-enrolment, registration for VAT, Beta services, etc
 - Issues integrating with the API Platform (e.g. setting up an application/access)
 - Code examples in a given programming language
 - Business-related questions or processes pre MTD